NA-MIC/ProjectWeek/PW27_2018_Boston/README.md

 - **Hotel:** Similar to previous years, no rooms have been blocked in any hotels.

-- **Transportation:** Please plan to use public transportation.
-No parking permits are available through MIT.
-For a list of local garages, please see [here](http://web.mit.edu/facilities/transportation/parking/visitors/public_parking.html).
+- **Transportation:** Please use public transportation or park at a [local garage](http://web.mit.edu/facilities/transportation/parking/visitors/public_parking.html).
+There will be no parking permits from MIT.

 # Introduction